 77% of Historians said they were satisfied with their job and 63% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Historians job description, Historians salary, Historians information, what is the job of a Historian like, pros and cons about Historians, colleges and universities for Historians, is Historians the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Historians job description, Historians salary, Historians information, what is the job of a Historian like, pros and cons about Historians, colleges and universities for Historians, is Historians the right career for me, careers in Social Science and Humanities

 Administrative Volunteer, County Historian, County Records Management Officer (County RMO), Dance Historian, Dramatic Arts Historian, Field Court Researcher, Film Historian, Genealogist, Historian, Historic Interpreter